CSDUMMI/Ideas/Stable-Coin.md

 down to 1 USD or **less** to sell his coin at all.

-Here we run into the second problem, what if the example coin is sold for less than 1 USD?
+Here we run into the second problem:
+What if the example coin is sold for less than 1 USD?
 The mint wouldn't anymore sell any coins and the price of the coin wouldn't anymore be stable.
 How do you increase the price again?